Primary navigation

 Personalization

-Choose between the Friendly and Pragmatic personalities as your default personality.
+Choose Friendly, Pragmatic, or None as your default personality.
+Use None to disable personality instructions.
 You can update this at any time.

 Archived threads